Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: System Model

 \section{System Model}

-Let us consider a single-user \gls{siso} scenario in which the communication is aided by an RIS, as represented in Figure~\ref{fig:ris-system}\footnote{Though a \gls{siso} system is considered through this paper, the results and the observations are extendable and applicable also to \gls{mimo} systems.}.
-We denote with $N_{T}=1$ the number of antennas at the transmitter, $N_{R}=1$ the number of antennas at the receiver, and $N_{I}$ the number of antennas at the RIS.
+Let us consider an RIS-aided \gls{mimo} system, as represented in Fig.~\ref{fig:ris-system}.
+We denote as $N_{T}$ the number of antennas at the transmitter, $N_{R}$ the number of antennas at the receiver, and $N_{I}$ the number of antennas at the RIS.
 The $N_{I}$ antennas of the RIS are connected to a $N_{I}$-port reconfigurable impedance network, with scattering matrix $\boldsymbol{\Theta}\in\mathbb{C}^{N_{I}\times N_{I}}$.
-Defining $x\in\mathbb{C}$ as the transmitted signal and $y\in\mathbb{C}$ as the received signal, we have $y=hx+n$, where $n$ is the \gls{awgn} at the receiver.
-To characterize the channel $h$, this scenario can be treated as an $N$-port network, where $N=N_{T}+N_{R}+N_{I}$, and analyzed using scattering parameter network theory, as discussed in \cite{she20}.
-The general communication model resulting from the network analysis does not allow to write $h$ as a function of $\boldsymbol{\Theta}$.
-Thus, it is difficult to know the role played by $\boldsymbol{\Theta}$ and to optimize the reconfigurable impedance network.
-For this reason, we simplify the general model by making the following two assumptions.
-Firstly, we assume that there is no impedance mismatching at the transmitter, receiver and RIS by considering all the antennas perfectly matched to the characteristic impedance, set as $Z_{0}=50\:\Omega$.
-Secondly, we assume no mutual coupling between the antennas, which can be achieved in practice by setting the antenna spacing larger than half-wavelength.
-With these two assumptions, the channel $h$ can be written as
+To characterize the channel matrix seen by the receiver $\mathbf{H}\in\mathbb{C}^{N_{R}\times N_{T}}$ as a function of $\boldsymbol{\Theta}$, we assume all antennas perfectly matched and we assume no mutual coupling between the antennas, as widely adopted in the literature \cite{she20}\footnote{In practice, these two assumptions can be achieved by individually matching each RIS antenna to the reference impedance $Z_{0}=50\:\Omega$ and by keeping the spacing between the RIS elements larger than half-wavelength.}.
+With these two assumptions, the channel matrix $\mathbf{H}$ can be written as